 If you’re not a fan of pops of color or deeply contrasting tones, then a monochrome layout should be a viable design option for your galley kitchen.

 A monochrome layout, especially in white, helps create a feeling of space and airiness in your galley kitchen design.
-You can experiment with glass wall units and or a wall of windows that bring in some light.
+You can experiment with glass wall units or a wall of windows that bring in some light.

-Alternatively, instead of a pure white color scheme, you can add subtle shades of black on a few kitchen appliances such as the stove to break the color monotony.
+Alternatively, instead of a pure white color scheme, you can add subtle shades of black on a few kitchen appliances, such as the stove, to break the color monotony.
 Doing this helps further reduce the hallway feeling and thus makes the kitchen feel more spacious.

 64. Terracotta Design

-If white is too bright for you, then experimenting with darker colors is still a viable design option.
+If white is too bright for you, experimenting with darker colors is still a viable design option.

 65. Contrasting Colors